 - the child is disabled - Is this a child protection matter?
-Under section 47(1) of the Children Act 1989, a local authority has a duty to make enquiries where they are informed that a child who lives or is found in their area: - is the subject of an emergency protection order - is under police protection - or where they have reasonable cause to suspect that a child is suffering or is likely to suffer significant harm - 246.
+Under section 47(1) of the Children Act 1989, a local authority has a duty to make enquiries where they are informed that a child who lives or is found in their area: - is the subject of an emergency protection order - is under police protection - or where they have reasonable cause to suspect that a child is suffering or is likely to suffer significant harm - 259.
 Therefore, it is the 'significant harm' threshold that justifies statutory intervention into family life.
 A professional making a child protection referral under s.47 must therefore provide information which clearly outlines that a child is suffering or is likely to suffer significant harm.
-The designated safeguarding lead will make judgements around 'significant harm', levels of 'need and risk' and when to refer. - 247.
+The designated safeguarding lead will make judgements around 'significant harm', levels of 'need and risk' and when to refer. - 260.
 Once a referral has been made, children's social care should respond within one working day indicating what further action they have decided to take.
 This may include further assessment of the child either through an early help assessment, through a child in need assessment (section 17 Children Act 1989) or a child protection enquiry (section 47 Children Act 1989).
-The school will participate in strategy discussions and child protection conferences as required. - 248.
+The school will participate in strategy discussions and child protection conferences as required. - 261.
 Referrals regarding extremism will be made to children's social care.
-In line with government advice, a Channel co-ordinator/police practitioner will be fully embedded in the safeguarding arrangements of children's social care if required.
+In line with government advice, a Channel coordinator/police practitioner will be fully embedded in the safeguarding arrangements of children's social care if required, however an individual will be required to provide consent before any support is delivered via Channel.
 Where assessment does not indicate a genuine vulnerability to being drawn into terrorism, a case will be signposted to other more appropriate support services following consultation with the LADO.